ThinkDataEd/curriculum/docs/unit2/lesson3.md

     8, 2, 6, 3, 7, 4, 9, 5, 5

-3. Since there are 9 numbers in the list above, we should be use the 5<sup>th</sup> number as the median because it is directly in the middle and there are 4 numbers above it, and 4 numbers below it.
+3. Since there are 9 numbers in the list above, we should use the 5<sup>th</sup> number as the median because it is directly in the middle and there are 4 numbers above it, and 4 numbers below it.

 4. However, students should realize that they cannot simply pick the middle number of the list as it